Rains Over Babel: Cast

-Distribution
+Release

-The film premiered at the 2025 Sundance Film Festival.
+The film premiered at the 2025 Sundance Film Festival on 26 January 2025.
+Subsequently It made to the 'Bright Future' strand of the 54th International Film Festival Rotterdam for its International premiere on 4 February 2025.

-Awards
+HBO Max purchased it for eastern Europe, and the platform FILMIN for Spain.

+The film had its Colombian premiere 16 April 2026, and managed to run for 9 weeks in the commercial theater chain Cinecolombia, becoming the most watched Colombian film of 2026.

+Reception

+Critical response

+On the review aggregator Rotten Tomatoes website, the film has an approval rating of 92% based on 13 reviews, with an average rating of 7.1/10.

+In June 2025, The Hollywood Reporter included Rains Over Babel as one of the "top 10 Hispanic Films of 2025".
+In July 2025, Del Sol was named by Variety as one of the "10 Colombian filmmakers to watch".

+Accolades

 The film won the Panorama España Grand Jury Award at Las Palmas de Gran Canaria International Film Festival in April 2025.
 It went on to win the Jury Award for Best First Feature at the Inside Out Film and Video Festival in Canada, May 2025.

 On June 29, 2025, it won Best International Feature at the Pride Awards held at the Lincoln Center in New York City.
 The award was handed by TV personality and queer icon, Dominique Jackson.